High-end dining table

 Marble, Sintered Stone and Solid Wood Material

-When choosing high-end materials, be aware of their maintenance needs.
-For example, marble requires regular sealing, and wood needs periodic care to preserve its appearance and durability.
+Maintenance Tip: Be aware of what your chosen material requires.
+For example, marble may need resealing, and wood benefits from oiling to preserve its finish.
 Proper upkeep will ensure your table remains a stunning centerpiece for years to come.

-Tip: For large round tables (60-72 inches), consider a lazy Susan to make food more accessible.
+Tip: For larger round tables (60–72 inches), a lazy Susan can make sharing dishes easier and more convenient.

 Round Tables